jmgate/icseNotes/README.md

   * milestone submissions
   * test-driven development
 * Perhaps create "New Developer Spin-Up" milestone for Drekar.
 Add certain issues:  start-up checklist, remove warnings, create new Evaluator, etc.

+### Are CS and Engineering Graduates Ready for the Software Industry?
+Experiences from an Industrial Student Trainin Program (SEET)

+* How can we more effectively select and prepare new gradduates for their full-time jobs?
+* Big difference between the student environment and a real software development environment.
+* Insert onboarding activities before the hiring interviews.
+Allows you to screen out bad fits and make sure potential hires are up-to-speed with company policies and practices.
+* Classes in agile, V&V, etc.---things that tend to be left out of university programs.